 Three factors must therefore determine the policies of the world proletariat in the event of war.
 The interests of the world proletariat demand that German Fascism is defeated.
 The interests of the world proletariat demand that the Soviet Union is victorious.
 The interests of the world proletariat demand that, in all capitalist countries, the working class exploits the war to conquer political power and thereby overcome the capitalist social order.

-These factors must determine the international policies of the working class in the here
+These factors must determine the international policies of the working class in the here and now.

 (1) Of course, international socialism must still concentrate all its efforts on preventing war.
 War is the most abominable crime against humanity; only when the masses of the people appreciate that capitalism and Fascism alone have provoked the war catastrophe, only when the masses of the people know that international socialism has done everything in its power to prevent war, only then will international socialism be able to exploit the war to conquer state power, to overcome capitalism.
 It is likely that German Fascism is only seeking to delay war for the purpose of completing its armaments and winning allies in the meantime, enabling it to then attack with greater force.
 Yet this possibility must not beguile international socialism into approving a preventative war against Hitler Germany.
 It may be the case that, with time, Fascist Germany becomes stronger in relation to democratic France, but it is certain that, in the same period of time, the Soviet Union will become stronger than Fascist Germany.
 It is equally certain that, with the passing of time, the Fascist dictatorship in Germany will lose effect, its prestige in the eyes of the German people will sink and the dormant revolutionary forces in the German working class will grow.
 So even though, with the passing of time, German Fascism may become stronger in relation to bourgeois democracy, in the same period of time it will become weaker in the face of the proletarian revolution.
 We are under no illusions that there can be eternal peace in capitalist society, but we have the greatest interest in deferring the outbreak of war as much as possible.